tradr-project/static_transform_mux/README.md

 ### Published topics

-* `/tf_static` (`tf2_msgs/TFMessage` latched): Again, the static transforms.
+* topic defined in param `~publisher_topic` (`tf2_msgs/TFMessage` latched): Again, the static transforms.
 Special care is taken so that this node does not react to its own messages.
 * `ready` (`std_msgs/Bool` latched): This message is sent (and latched) once the first message on `/tf_static` is published by this node, so that other nodes that rely on this node's operation know that it has been brought up.